 I am always shocked to find that Beaven enjoys art, too.
 We spent a little time looking for his favorite then we both heard a pastry calling our name.

 After what some might call dessert but we considered lunch we had a timed entry to the Anne Frank House.
 You weren’t allowed to take pictures but I have developed a technique for which I do NOT apologize because I AM A JOURNALIST.
 There really and truly things that people need to see and jus because they can’t go there themselves I provide a photo.

 And for some reason the photo I took isn’t loading.
 It was the yellow Star of David patch that all Jews were required to wear on their clothes.
 Required.
 They had one ondesplay in Anne Frank’s house.
 The house her family had to hide in for three years.
 And remain silent during the day because downstairs was a business with people coming and going.
 Three years for fear of their lives.

 Pretend there’s a picture here

 Here.
 Here it is This really happened.
 The German Government forced some of their own citizens to wear an identifying patch on their clothes to set them apart.
 To deny them full inclusion in society.
 To degrade them because of their religion.
-Because of

 And I want to say that we’re in danger of something similar happening again.